UCD College of Engineering & Architecture Equality, Diversity and Inclusion

 UCD established the Equality, Diversity and Inclusion Group (EDI) in 2015 with the objective of embedding these principles into all aspects of university decision making, policy, and strategy development to promote an inclusive and diverse work and study environment for all.
 The College of Engineering & Architecture has supported this work through its participation on the EDI Group and its subcommittees since 2015 and is committed to creating an environment where everyone is treated fairly regardless of gender, age, race, disability, ethnic origin, religion, sexual orientation, civil status, family status, or membership of the travelling community.

-Your participation on the survey will critically inform the work of the Athena Swan committee and the EDI school committees.
+Your participation on the survey critically informed the work of the Athena SWAN committee.
 The promotion of Equality, Diversity and Inclusion concerns all of us and is the responsibility of all members of our community, in order to create a safe and welcoming environment where everyone can contribute and reach their full potential.

 Vice Principal, Equality, Diversity & Inclusion

 If you have concerns or have experienced harassment on any of these grounds, there are resources available to help.
 Students are advised to contact our College Student Advisor, Colleen Doyle at (01) 716 1875 or the UCD Student Counselling Service on (01) 7163134.
 Staff and students can avail of the Dignity & Respect Policy (http://www.ucd.ie/equality/support/dignityrespect/) which outlines the informal and formal routes to address any issues.
 There is also a Dignity & Respect Panel, whose members can provide non-directive and non-judgemental support and information to employees and students experiencing harassment on a strictly confidential basis.
 They will provide information on the range of informal options and supports available and also explain the formal procedures.

 Architecture, Planning & Environmental Policy: Professor Peter Clinch